XD-DENG/Spark-ML-Intro/README.md

 ##### Point 2: Regression Analysis
 `MLlib` provided the most commonly used metrics for regressiona analysis.
 You may refer to https://en.wikipedia.org/wiki/Regression_analysis for the relevant information.

+## K-means

+The next machine learning method I'd like to introduce is about clustering, K-means.
+It is an unsupervised learning method where we would like to group the observations into *K* groups (or subsets).
+We call it "unsupervised" since we don't have a "golden standard" (like the **test set** we prepared when we apply regression or random forest) to help check and evaluate the model we built (of course we can use other measures to evaluate the clustering models).

+To-Do:
+1. the idea of K-means (attache the GIF I made)
+2. PySpark code (modify the code from spark official document since they didn't split training and test sets)